jolkdarr/eclipse-color-theme/ESOF-docs/report3.md

 Eclipse Color Theme plugin is divided in three main packages.

-**Themes package**: It has all the themes that comes bundled with the plugin.
+**Themes** package: It has all the themes that comes bundled with the plugin.

 **Mappings** package: It contains all the mappings for the multiple editors supported by this plugin.